Pavel Meletiev: Arrest, prison camp

 In 1920, there was a missionary trip in the Pinega, where in February the same year, after the occupation troops of the Red Army of the North of Russia, was arrested.
 Was in custody in Arkhangelsk, in exile, recalled:

-Stay in the Bolshevik prison cells very painful, since they are constructed solely to torture and torment the prisoners.
-Of prisoners shown in absolutely everything, down to the essentials, without which one can not do.
-The cameras are dark and cheese, so that water flows from the walls, they disgusting with dirt and infested with parasites in them ... terrible to be constantly covered with fleas and bedbugs, always suffer from their bites ...
-And you can not find any relief from this torture.
-Every minute you pull the camera back for new interviews, new abuse, insults and abuse.

 During the year and two months "the number of the Cheka," as counter-revolutionary.
 In 1921 was sentenced to death the revolutionary tribunal, which was commuted to 20 years imprisonment, the sentence was reduced to five years of strict isolation.
 In prison, subjected to new challenges:

-Members of the clergy working in the prison seemed exhausting and humiliating.
+"Members of the clergy working in the prison seemed exhausting and humiliating.
 Drove us to the excavation, digging ditches, the water drives the purpose to make fun of us.
-In the spring of standing knee-deep in cold water and dig a ditch - is sheer torture.
+In the spring of standing knee-deep in cold water and dig a ditch - is sheer torture."

 In 1925 was released some time in Moscow, where he helped the bishops Joasaph (Shishkov, Drelevskomu) and Peacock (Kroshechkinu).
 He was engaged in missionary work in Moscow, Kaluga, Serpukhov.
 He served in the Kazan Cathedral Church of the Kaluga diocese.
 In 1931 was arrested again and sentenced to seven years imprisonment in Kazakhstan.
 In 1937 Meletiou was released.

 Secret service

 From 1937 to 1941 Meletiev lived in hiding:

-"it was a life of constant anxiety, constant hardship and persecution.
+"It was a life of constant anxiety, constant hardship and persecution.
 Nobody wanted to take me, no one wanted to give me shelter for the night.
 When at my good fortune, some kind and compassionate soul I took, she suffered from fear and anxiety."